dustin10/VichUploaderBundle/docs/known_issues.md

 An upload will only be triggered if an instance of `Symfony\Component\HttpFoundation\File\UploadedFile` is injected into the setter for the `Vich\UploadableField` property of your class.
-Normally this is done automatically if using Symfony Form but if your application logic is attempting to do this manually and you inject an instance of `Symfony\Component\HttpFoundation\File\File` *instead* the bundle will silently ignore your attempted upload.
+Normally this is done automatically if using Symfony Form but if your application logic is attempting to do this manually, and you inject an instance of `Symfony\Component\HttpFoundation\File\File` *instead* the bundle will silently ignore your attempted upload.
 Consider the following class: